 The value of your lifetime gifts is the total of all gifts to which:

-- You didn’t apply the small annual gift tax exclusion
+- Exceeded the small annual gift tax exclusion

-- You didn't pay the tax at the time you made it
+- You didn't pay the gift tax at the time you made them

 As of 2021, the exclusion is up to $15,000 per person per year.
 The value of your taxable estate is what’s left after subtracting any liens against the property.